Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 There’s a distinction between your visa stamp and your immigration status in the U.S. Your immigration status dictates how long you can remain in the U.S. Your visa is simply a travel document.
 If the visa found in your passport expires, that doesn’t necessarily mean you have to leave the country right away because your legal status depends on the I-94 expiration date.
 As long as your I-94 is valid, then you can continue working in the U.S. for your H-1B sponsoring employee.
 If you are outside of the U.S. and the visa in your passport expires, then you should go to your U.S. consular to apply for a new H-1B visa.

-There isn’t a definitive answer this question per se but some positions like those in sales may be challenging to obtain because they don’t have cut-and-dry training required like some more structured positions.
+There isn’t a definitive answer to this question per se but some positions like those in sales may be challenging to obtain because they don’t have cut-and-dry training required like some more structured positions.

 There are certain situations where you could extend your visa past the six-year limit, and those include if you filed your PERM Labor certification or I-140 at least 365 days prior, then you could get an H-1B extension in one-year increments.
-Likewise, if USCIS approved an I-140, you can obtain an extension in three-year increments assuming the priority date isn’t current.
+Likewise, if USCIS approves an I-140, you can obtain an extension in three-year increments assuming the priority date isn’t current.

 You can travel with it pending as long as there is a valid H-1B visa stamp and approved petition ready for your re-entry.
 As a safeguard, take the amendment receipt notice with you on your travels in case of any issues at reentry.
 If USCIS approves your amendment while you’re traveling, your employer can forward it to you to use at the port of entry.
 Due to the current travel restrictions caused by the pandemic, it may be wise to consult with an H-1B lawyer before traveling without an approved H-1B amendment.